jsanderson104/jenkins/README.md

 7. Create first admin user

 *More complex setup would be to use nginx and the proxy and have it answer on a unique IP via SSL then proxy to the localhost backend port 9090

+<h2>How to Run Jenkins in Kubernetes can be found in my Kubernetes repo instead.</h2>